arif2301/Crystal-Collector-Game/README.md

 ![](screenshots/photo2.PNG)

-* Step 2: Each of the crystals have a randomly selected value. using your deduction skills, get to the target number without going over.
+* Step 2: Each of the crystals have a randomly selected value.
+Using your deduction skills, get to the target number without going over.
 ![](screenshots/photo3.PNG)